lisajamhoury/WebRTC-Simple-Peer-Examples/README.md

+**Yikes!
+This repository is no longer maintained.
+See [simple-peer-wrapper](https://github.com/lisajamhoury/simple-peer-wrapper) for the updated / maintained version of this repository.**

 # Browser to Browser Connection with Simple Peer, Socket.io and Express

 This combines an Express Server with Socket.io Signal Server, and [Simple Peer](https://github.com/feross/simple-peer).